Gain financial insights

 CategoryTypes of Mutual Funds

-By Organisation StructureOpen-Ended Funds, Close-Ended Funds, Interval Funds
+By Organisation StructureOpen-Ended Funds, Closed-Ended Funds, Interval Funds

 By Portfolio ManagementActive Funds, Passive Funds (Index Funds, ETFs)